githubofcjs/R-in-home/get_clean_data/README.md

+The file 'all_data.txt' is the data set I submitted

 These data files I used were download from the link which coursera offered.Before the programming code run, we assumed that the data package had been unziped and the folder 'UCI HAR Dataset' had been put into current workspace directory.

 Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ).
 Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag).